NEET Exam > NEET Notes > Chemistry Class 12 > Configuration & Properties of d-Block Elements

 1. What are d-block elements and where are they located in the periodic table?

 Ans.
-D-block elements, also known as transition metals, are found in groups 3 to 12 of the periodic table.
-They are characterized by the filling of d-orbitals in their electronic configuration.
-These elements exhibit unique properties such as variable oxidation states and the ability to form colored compounds.
+D-block elements are the transition metals found in groups 3 to 12 of the periodic table.
+They are characterized by the filling of d-orbitals in their electron configuration.
+These elements include metals such as iron, copper, and nickel, and they typically exhibit similar properties due to their partially filled d-orbitals.

 2. What is the general electronic configuration of d-block elements?

-3. What are some key physical properties of transition elements?
+3. What are some key physical properties of transition metals?

 Ans.
-Transition elements typically have high melting and boiling points, high density, and good electrical and thermal conductivity.
-They are also malleable and ductile, and most of them exhibit metallic luster, which makes them useful in various industrial applications.
+Transition metals generally exhibit high melting and boiling points, high density, and good electrical and thermal conductivity.
+They are also malleable and ductile, making them useful in various industrial applications.
+Additionally, many transition metals have distinct colors due to the presence of unpaired electrons in their d-orbitals.

 Download as PDF